 Controlled environments for cannabis-derived products

 Cannabidiol is widely known as CBD.
-The natural remedy is used for common ailments such as pain relief and anxiety.
-CBD is one of over 100 cannabinoids, which are chemical compounds found in the cannabis or marijuana plant.
-Medical cannabis products are different from products that solely contain CBD, as they can also contain the cannabinoid Delta-9-tetrahydrocannabinol (THC).
+The natural remedy may be used for common ailments such as pain relief and anxiety or as a food supplement with no medicinal claims.
+CBD is one of over 100 cannabinoids, which are chemical compounds found in the cannabis or marijuana plant and is different to the cannabinoid Delta-9-tetrahydrocannabinol (THC).
+Products containing THC for medical use are always categorised as medicinal cannabis.

 There are two areas in which cleanrooms can support the production of cannabis-derived products.